Azerbaijan–Pakistan relations: Economic relations

-The average bilateral trade turnover between Azerbaijan and Pakistan was 7.3 million USD during the second half of 2018.
+The average bilateral trade turnover between Azerbaijan and Pakistan was US$7.3 million during the second half of 2018.
 However, both states have the intention to increase this number further in the next five years based on recently signed agreements.
 Due to Azerbaijan's huge energy capacity (oil and gas) Pakistani side as an oil importing country considers Azerbaijan as an important trade partner.
 For achieving a further increase in trade, a special working group has been established between the Ministry of Economy of Azerbaijan and the Ministry of Trade of Pakistan on the development of bilateral investment cooperation.
-It is estimated that over the last decade, the Pakistani side has invested around 4.2 million USD in the economy of Azerbaijan.
+It is estimated that over the last decade, the Pakistani side has invested around US$4.2 million in the economy of Azerbaijan.
 Additionally, in the future, Pakistan could get upper hand in Azerbaijani domestic market by exporting sports goods, leather industry, pharmaceutical, energy, production of lightweight agriculture equipment.
-According to statistics, trade turnover from January to June 2018 amounted to 5.82 million USD.
+According to statistics, trade turnover from January to June 2018 amounted to US$5.82 million.
 Furthermore, there are approximately more than 250 companies realizing transactions worth $4.2 million between Azerbaijan and Pakistan.
 In 2018, the total trade turnover between the mentioned countries was calculated 36 percent more than last year's statistics.

 According to the bilateral agreement between energy ministries of both Pakistan and Azerbaijan (dated February 2017), Azerbaijan will export the number of oil and gas products, including furnace oil, petrol, diesel, and liquefied natural gas (LNG) to Pakistan.

-During 2017, the total transactions between these two countries were estimated to be worth $7.34 million (which was 26.55 percent more compared to the same period of 2016). $ 5.7 million out of the total number was accounted for imports of Pakistani products by Azerbaijan according to the State Customs Committee of Azerbaijan.
+During 2017, the total transactions between these two countries were estimated to be worth $7.34 million (which was 26.55 percent more compared to the same period of 2016). $5.7 million out of the total number was accounted for imports of Pakistani products by Azerbaijan according to the State Customs Committee of Azerbaijan.